openstack/operations-guide/doc/ops-guide/source/ch_arch_storage.rst

 archive or manage large datasets, you want to provide them with object storage.
-In addition, OpenStack can store your virtual machine (VM) images inside of an object storage system, as an alternative to storing the images on a file system.binary binary objects
+In addition, OpenStack can store your virtual machine (VM) images inside of an object storage system, as an alternative to storing the images on a file system.

 OpenStack Object Storage provides a highly scalable, highly available storage solution by relaxing some of the constraints of traditional file